Is Ethereum a No-Brainer Buy After the Bitcoin Halving?

 *Stock Advisor returns as of July 15, 2024

-Leo Sun has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Bitcoin, Cardano, Ethereum, and Solana.
+Dominic Basulto has positions in Bitcoin and Ethereum.
+The Motley Fool has positions in and recommends Bitcoin and Ethereum.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.